MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 ---
 # Sales and Marketing sample for Power BI: Take a tour

-This tutorial explores the Sales and Marketing sample in the Power BI service.
-Because the report experience is similar in Power BI Desktop and in the service, you can also follow along by using the sample *.pbix* file in Power BI Desktop.

-This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards. [obviEnce](http://www.obvience.com/) created the sample with real data, which has been anonymized.
-The data is available in the following formats: *.pbix* Power BI Desktop file, or Excel workbook.
-See [Samples for Power BI](sample-datasets.md).

 The Sales and Marketing sample contains a dashboard and report for a fictitious manufacturing company named VanArsdel Ltd. The VanArsdel Chief Marketing Officer (CMO) created this dashboard to keep an eye on the industry and the company's market share, product volume, sales, and sentiment.

 VanArsdel has many competitors but is the market leader in its industry.
 The CMO wants to increase market share and discover growth opportunities.
 However, for unknown reasons, VanArsdel's market share has started to decline, with significant dips in June.

 [![Screenshot of the dashboard for the Sales and Marketing sample.](media/sample-sales-and-marketing/sales1.png)](media/sample-sales-and-marketing/sales1.png#lightbox)

+This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards. [obviEnce](http://www.obvience.com/) created the sample with real data, which has been anonymized.
+The data is available in the following formats: *.pbix* Power BI Desktop file, or Excel workbook.
+See [Samples for Power BI](sample-datasets.md).

+This tutorial explores the Sales and Marketing sample in the Power BI service.
+Because the report experience is similar in Power BI Desktop and in the service, you can also follow along by using the sample *.pbix* file in Power BI Desktop.

 You don't need a Power BI license to explore the samples in Power BI Desktop.
 If you don't have a Power BI Pro or Premium Per User (PPU) license, you can save the sample to your My Workspace in the Power BI service.

 ## Get the sample

 To use the sample, download the [.pbix file](#get-the-pbix-file-for-this-sample), or [Excel workbook](#get-the-excel-workbook-for-this-sample).
 If you don't have a Power BI Pro or Premium Per User (PPU) license, you can save the sample to **My Workspace** in the Power BI service.

-### Get the .pbix file for this sample

-You can download the Sales and Marketing sample as a [.pbix file](https://download.microsoft.com/download/9/7/6/9767913A-29DB-40CF-8944-9AC2BC940C53/Sales%20and%20Marketing%20Sample%20PBIX.pbix), which is designed for use with Power BI Desktop.

 ### Get the sample from the Power BI service